tbg/tbg.github.io/_posts/2014-11-10-golang-static-linking.md

 ---
 layout: post
-title: "Golang: Statically linked binary and tests for CockroachDB"
+title: "Golang: Statically linked binary and tests for Cockroach"
 comments: true
 permalink: "linking-golang-go-statically-cgo-testing"
 ---

-*At [CockroachDB](https://github.com/cockroachdb/cockroach), we write a lot of tests, which is great and absolutely necessary: Building a CP ([consistent and partition-tolerant](http://en.wikipedia.org/wiki/CAP_theorem)) distributed system (like [CockroachDB](https://github.com/cockroachdb/cockroach)) without getting everything exactly right just gives you another system without any guarantees.
+*At [Cockroach](https://github.com/cockroachdb/cockroach), we write a lot of tests, which is great and absolutely necessary: Building a CP ([consistent and partition-tolerant](http://en.wikipedia.org/wiki/CAP_theorem)) distributed system (like [Cockroach](https://github.com/cockroachdb/cockroach)) without getting everything exactly right just gives you another system without any guarantees.
 Below I'll describe what I did to build both our main binary and our tests (!) statically, and how far I got.*

 **TL;DR: `-a` is surprisingly useful.**